 What’s a serving size?
 It’s roughly the amount you can hold in the palm of your hand.
 Vegetables and fruit provide plenty of vitamins, minerals, trace elements, secondary plant substances, dietary fibers, and many other ingredients that keep us healthy.
-Try eating vegetables with every meal – whether it raw, cooked or as a side salad.
+Try eating vegetables with every meal – whether they’re raw, cooked, or as a side salad.

 Kid Feeding Tip: Smoothies are delicious, and a great way to mask veggies your little ones might not be too happy about eating otherwise.